 For a TLDR read titles only

-When thinking of software and its costs, we quickly think of Development.
+.
 And we might also know that development is a rabbit hole in itself, ranging from software development to user experience, to web development, etc…

-Some might even think of other areas such as Server Costs or Customer Support, but usually that is where we stop thinking about money.
+, but usually that is where we stop thinking about money.
 We rarely grasp what the true cost behind software is.
 And how could we?
 Few of us run a company and get a look behind-the-scenes.
 And let’s be honest: typical companies are not known for being transparent.

 My point with this is: Software costs money.
 A lot of it.
 You gotta pay lawyers, pay accountants, pay employees, pay for marketing (hopefully ethical), etc, etc, etc…